Islands of staggering natural beauty in Norway's arctic north

 The archipelago has long been an inspiration for photographers and artists for its natural beauty, unique lighting conditions and idyllic villages with rustic fishermen huts.
 It is also popular for wildlife viewing as the sea here is rich in marine life, with frequent sightings of otters, seals and occasionally orcas.
 For bird watchers, common bird species seen here include puffins and sea eagles.

 From late May through mid-July the sun stays above the horizon, a phenomenon known as the midnight sun.
-This 24-hour daylight gives visitors ample time to try of host of exciting activities, such as kayaking, hiking, midnight golf and—for adventurous types—even surfing!
+This 24-hour daylight gives visitors ample time to try a host of exciting activities, such as kayaking, hiking, midnight golf and—for adventurous types—even surfing!
 In contrast, Lofoten’s long, dark winters make it an excellent locale for viewing the northern lights.View North Norway